tea2code/fantasy-rts/documentation/plugins/VanillaModel.md

 ### Components

 Components describe the attributes, abilities... of a entity.
-Their default IDs can be found in the static class ComponentIds.
+Their default IDs can be found in the static class `ComponentIds`.

 #### BlockedBy

 Entities have the ability to block other entities.
 BlockedBy describes by what a entity is blocked.

-Default ID is `frts.vanillamodel.entity.component.blockedby`.

 #### Blocking

 Entities have the ability to block other entities.
 Blocking describes what a entity blocks.

-Default ID is `frts.vanillamodel.entity.component.blocking`.

 #### Drop

 Entities can drop other entities if they are destroyed, killed, harvested...
 The dropable entities are defined by this component.

-Default ID is `frts.vanillamodel.entity.component.drop`.

 #### HasResource